darkquasar/darkquasar.github.io/_posts/2017-09-16-THL02-WMIBackdoors.md

 ![THL002-06](../img/THL002/THL002-06.JPG)

 We start observing some other interesting events poping up here.
 Disregarding Sysmon EventCode 20 (belongs to the new 6.10 version) which will be dissected later, we can see 5861 (Source: Microsoft-Windows-WMI-Activity/Operational)[^2], 400 (Source: Windows Powershell / Message: Engine state is changed from None to Available)[^3] and 403 (Source: Windows Powershell / Message: Engine state is changed from Available to Stopped)[^4].
 All of them are standard Windows Events, I haven't "enabled" anything in particular here.
 I'm just farming what the OS already gives you by default.
-The interesting thing about all these events is that they all reveal
+The interesting thing about all these events is that they all reveal the powershell code used as payload: `powershell.exe -NoP -C iex ([Text.Encoding]::Unicode.GetString([Convert]::FromBase64String((Get-ItemProperty -Path HKLM:\SOFTWARE\PayloadKey -Name PayloadValue).PayloadValue)))`

+Most interesting of them all is Event 5861, which is givin us a lot of information about the persistence, namely the Binding itself, so it's providing us with the \_\_EventFilter and CommandLineEventConsumer instances:
+123#@!

 -------------------------------------------------------------------------------------------------------
 [^1]: Since Win 8 and Server 2012: http://windowsitpro.com/security/understanding-and-enabling-command-line-auditing

 [^2]: EventCode 5861 sample contents:
 ```
 09/19/2017 11:44:10 PM
 LogName=Microsoft-Windows-WMI-Activity/Operational